Last Updated on October 9, 2024

 This helps us to respond rather than to react to the circumstances and people in our life — giving us a growing sense of peace.

 This article originally appeared in Growing Bolder Magazine.
-For more great stories like this, click here to subscribe to the digital or print editions of Growing Bolder Magazine.
+For more great stories like this, click here to subscribe to the digital edition of Growing Bolder Magazine.
 All past issues of GB Magazine, including the one that features this article, are also available to read online exclusively.
 Click here to find out how to become a Growing Bolder Insider!